caseykneale/ObjectDetectionStats.jl/README.md

 [![Build Status](https://api.cirrus-ci.com/github/caseykneale/ObjectDetectionStats.jl.svg)](https://cirrus-ci.com/github/caseykneale/ObjectDetectionStats.jl)

 # Overview
-Basic package with functions to calculate object detection statistics.
+This is a basic package with functions to calculate object detection statistics.
+This package also handles several kinds of bounding box coordinate systems, intersection over union measures, etc. Please note: this is an early release of this package and it's accuracy is not guaranteed for statistical evaluation.
+It is released because several of it's dependencies are helpful for another package in the works

+Early views of image-wise precision, accuracy, F1 measure are currently included.
+Please feel free to contribute!